fdac23/TikTok_Vs._Spotify/README.md

 Identifying the common songs and artists between the two sets
 ## November 24th
 Analyzing the songs for what makes them so popular
+## November 28th
+Presentation
+# Final Project Report outline
+  Similar to proposals, but note additional sections:
+  - Objective (research question)
+  - Data that was used: how obtained, how processed, integrated, and validated
+  - What models or algorithms were used
+  - Results: A description of the results
+  - Primary issues encountered during the project
+  - Future work: ideas generated, improvements that would make sense, etc
+  - Org chart: rough timeline and responsibilities for each member